mcordell/grape_token_auth/README.md

 This gem is a port of [devise_token-auth][4] written by [Lyann Dylan Hurley][6] who did great work and I highly recommend reading his [conceptual section on that gem][7].

+_Philosophy_

+This gem aims to maintain a small direct dependency footprint.
+As such, it currently depends only on grape, warden, and bcrypt.

 ## Installation